ajzajac/js-rails-as-api-rendering-different-content-types-using-rails-nyc-clarke-web-082619/README.md

 ## Say Goodbye to Instance Variables

-So far in controller actions, we've typically seen instance variables being used, just as we have in the examples in this lesson:
+So far in controller actions, we've typically seen instance variables being used, just as we have in the examples in this leson:

 ```rb
 class BirdsController < ApplicationController